 The phone rang, jolting Kat from her sleep.

-She knocked her head against the end table, only then realizing she’d wedged herself next to the bed.
+She bumped her head against the end table, only then realizing she’d wedged herself next to the bed.
 The phone rang again.
 Her arms flailed out, searching for the source of the piercing persistence.
 She blinked several times before her hand clasped the phone’s handset.

 “H-hello,” Kat groaned.